- The CAEN Lab Software Environment (CLSE) for Linux currently uses 64-bit Red Hat Enterprise Linux (RHEL) 8, and runs the GNOME 3 user interface.

 All computers in CAEN labs are dual-boot, so students may need to reboot to select the CLSE for Linux.

 Computers running the CLSE for Linux are available in many locations, including CAEN student computer labs, learning centers, and departmental instructional labs.
-They are also available in campus-wide locations such as the Duderstadt Center, the Wilson Student Team Project Center, and certain residence halls.
+They are also available in campus-wide locations such as the Duderstadt Center, the Wilson Student Team Project Center, and certain ITS computing sites.

-It is also available remotely via the Linux Login Service.
+It is also available remotely to eligible individuals via the Linux Remote Login Service.

-The CLSE for Linux provides access to CAEN’s extensive software library.
-Software can be launched from the customized "Applications" menu, or by typing commands at the Linux terminal prompt using "Environment Modules."
+The CLSE for Linux provides access to an extensive software library.
+Software can be launched from the customized “Applications” menu, or by typing commands at the Linux terminal prompt using “Environment Modules.”

 The Linux Environment Modules package is available in the CLSE and allows students to modify their Linux environment dynamically from the terminal prompt to run software.
 Students also use module commands to load available application versions and specific license types using “modulefiles” that are pre-configured to set all the variables required to run an application.
 Further information on using Environment Modules is available in our Knowledge Base.